Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 Data that is known at compile-time is said to be *statically known*.

 * Run-time: when the executable runs on your machine.
-Data that is not known at compile-time but only at run-time is said to be *dynamically known*.
+Mostly data is not known at compile-time, but only at run-time.
+This can be because it is read in or calculated at run-time.
+Such data is said to be *dynamically known*.

 Later (see ??) we'll see that code can also be run at compile-time, to do what is called *meta-programming*.